Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Clock Interferometry Experiments

-As discussed in \cite{zych2011quantum} for the case of the homogeneous gravitational field, one might regard the amplitude modulation as caused by the complementarity between the path interference and the which-path information.
-Since the proper time flows at different rates for different paths, which-path information will be available by reading out the clock.
-As pointed out in \cite{pikovski2017time,roura2020gravitational}, the same interference pattern and the amplitude modulation occur even when the internal state of the clock particle is in the {\it mixture} of energy eigenstates.
-In fact, it makes no difference in the interference pattern whether the internal state of the atom is in the superposition or in the mixture of energy eigenstates, unless the clock state is read out at the end or there is a transition between the eigenstates.
-Our scheme, like those proposed in \cite{zych2011quantum, roura2020gravitational}, does not require reading out the clock state in order to detect the proper-time difference.
-Nonetheless, it is worth noting that the clock state can, in principle, be read out using a standard Ramsey spectroscopy procedure (see Section II B of \cite{roura2020gravitational}).
+As discussed in \cite{zych2011quantum} for the case of a homogeneous gravitational field, the amplitude modulation can be interpreted as arising from the complementarity between path interference and the which-path information.
+Since proper time flows at different rates along different paths, the which-path information is encoded in the internal state of the clock particle, provided its initial state is a pure state.
+However, as pointed out in \cite{pikovski2017time,roura2020gravitational}, the same amplitude modulation occurs even when the internal state of the clock particle is a mixture of energy eigenstates.
+In fact, whether the internal state of the atom is in a superposition or a mixture of energy eigenstates does not affect the interference pattern, unless the clock state is read out or a transition between eigenstates takes place.
+Similar to the schemes proposed in \cite{zych2011quantum, roura2020gravitational}, and in contrast to the one in \cite{ufrecht2020atom}, our approach does not involve transitions between internal states.
+Note, however, that the clock state could, in principle, be read out using a standard Ramsey spectroscopy procedure (see Section II B of \cite{roura2020gravitational}).

-It is also worth noting that, when the dependence on the spatial width of the interferometer, $w$, is taken into account, the resulting interference pattern cannot be replicated solely by rotating the interferometer, as in the case of the Sagnac effect.
-This indicates that the observed interference is a genuine manifestation of a gravitational effect—one that cannot be eliminated by a coordinate transformation, unlike in the case of a homogeneous gravitational field.